nanvel/blog/2017/11/trading.md

 Recent data can be not enough for testing, older data can be absolete.

-## Definitions

-Gambling - when odds are unknown and wishing for luck.

 ## Strategies

 > Profitable trading does not have a secret recipe for success.
 There are as many different ways to be profitable as there are traders who know how to utilise the good trading systems out there.